Skip to Content

 So easy, even a kid can do it.
 In fact, I did the project with a child – my six year old niece.
 Now these awesome gnome houses are sitting right outside my front door!

-Before we dive into the project, I wanted to go over some details for how to make a fairy garden.
+Before we dive into the project, I wanted to go over some tips for this project.
 I know it seems like there’s not much to it, but here are the craft supplies I used and why so that you can achieve success!
 If you’re ready to just dive into the project, scroll down.

 DIY fairy houses